Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Projective Integration as Runge-Kutta

 with

 where the last column contains the entry

 and the weights are given by

 Consistency and order conditions of a PRK method can be easily derived using the representation as a RK method.
+It is one example for the advantage of writing the existing PI schemes as RK schemes, since the rewriting allows to use the consistency conditions of RK schemes for PI schemes.
 This is shown in the next theorem. \begin{theorem}(Consistency and order conditions) A PRK method is consistent and at least first order accurate.
-The method recovers second order accuracy of the outer RK method in the case of vanishing $\lambda= \frac{\delta t}{\Delta t}$. \end{theorem} \begin{proof} We proof Theorem \ref{th:consistency_PRK} up to second order by showing that the RK version of the method fulfills the consistency and order conditions.
+The method recovers second order accuracy of the outer RK method in the case of vanishing $\lambda= \frac{\delta t}{\Delta t} \rightarrow 0$. \end{theorem} \begin{proof} We proof Theorem \ref{th:consistency_PRK} up to second order by showing that the RK version of the method fulfills the consistency and order conditions.

 Consistency demands $\sum_{j=0}^{S\cdot(K+1)} \overline{a}_{i,j} \overset{!}{=} \overline{c}_i$.
 We check the condition for each outer stage.
 For the first outer stages $s=1$, i.e. $i=0,\ldots,K+1$, we obtain for each inner stage $k=0,\ldots,K+1$